neocogent/gopanel/README.md

 You can use `systemctl status gopanel` for troubleshooting.
 The default install serves gopanel on localhost and is proxied by nginx for ssl connection through your existing site as this is probably how most admins would like to use it but it can be adapted to other methods.

-If you have problems that you think are bugs then please post an issue so I cna help / fix.
+If you have problems that you think are bugs then please post an issue so I can help / fix.

 #### To Do